Caminha/RW-ExtendedTraits/README.md

 - Stutterer: Debuff to TradePriceImprovement, RecruitPrisonerChance and SocialImpact.

 - Perfectionist: Debuff to GlobalWorkSpeed; Buffs to MiningYield, AnimalGatherYield, PlantHarvestYield, ConstructSuccessChance, FixBrokenDownBuildingSuccessChance, MedicalTendQuality, MedicalSurgerySuccessChance, FoodPoisonChance and MechanoidOperationSuccessChance.

+- Nyctophobe: Debuff to mood when in dark.